top of page

 2. Knit all stitches across the row.

-4. Knit all stitches across the row.
+4. Knit all stitches across the row again.

 5. Continue this process until the I-cord reaches a few inches long.